khajithmoses/ireland-cyber-incident-powerbi/README.md

 ## Project Overview

 This dashboard turns a structured incident dataset into three interactive report pages covering operational response performance, risk correlation, and governance/data integrity.
-It was built to demonstrate practical Power BI skills — Power Query transformation, DAX measure design, and dashboard UX — on a real (if small-scale) security dataset, and to make the underlying MSc research explorable rather than locked in a static PDF.
+It was built to demonstrate practical Power BI skills, including Power Query transformation, DAX measure design, and dashboard UX, on a real (if small-scale) security dataset, and to make the underlying MSc research explorable rather than locked in a static PDF.

 ## The Analytical Problem

-Lean Security Operations Centres (SOCs) — small teams in SMEs, hospitals, local authorities, and universities — often lack the tooling to answer basic operational questions: How fast are we detecting and responding to incidents?
+Lean Security Operations Centres (SOCs), including small teams in SMEs, hospitals, local authorities, and universities, often lack the tooling to answer basic operational questions: How fast are we detecting and responding to incidents?
 Are higher-severity incidents actually getting faster response?
 Are we documenting and reviewing incidents consistently?
 This dashboard answers those questions for the incident set below and provides a template that a lean SOC could adapt to its own incident log.

 ## Dataset

 - 30 annotated Irish-context cyber incidents (`data/Dataset.xlsx`)
-- Fields: incident ID, type, incident category, severity (SEV1–SEV3), detection hours, response hours, documentation status, post-incident review status, asset value, data sensitivity, user role, alert timing, confidence, source
+- Fields: incident ID, type, incident category, severity (SEV1-SEV3), detection hours, response hours, documentation status, post-incident review status, asset value, data sensitivity, user role, alert timing, confidence, source
 - Companion to the [Ireland Cyber Incident Dataset on Kaggle](https://www.kaggle.com/datasets/khajithmoses/ireland-cyber-incident-dataset) and the [lean-soc-cir-framework](https://github.com/khajithmoses/lean-soc-cir-framework) MSc project

 **Scope note:** this is a 30-incident research/demonstration dataset, not a statistically representative sample of Irish cybercrime.
 Findings below describe *this dataset* (e.g. "Phishing and Ransomware account for 36.7% of these 30 incidents"), not the Irish threat landscape as a whole.